MyLittleSuite/data_fixture_dart/README.md

 final JSONArray = CompanyFixture.factory.makeJsonArrayFromMany(from: companies);
 ```

-## Developing
-This project is powered by [fvm](https://github.com/leoafarias/fvm).
-To start developing, please launch `fvm install` to install the correct Flutter version.

 ## Contributing
 data_fixture_dart is an open source project, so feel free to contribute.
 You can open an issue for problems or suggestions, and you can propose your own fixes by opening a pull request with the changes.